veereshhalagegowda/platformDocumentation/1.0.0/Templates/neutrinos-login-template.md

 Neutrinos Login Template is one of the templates that can be used as a starting point for creating an app.

 ## Usage
-Neutrinos Login Template can be used to create a login form for the apps that requires user authentication.
+Neutrinos Login Template can be used to create a login form for the apps that require user authentication.

 ### How to use
 1. After opening the "Neutrinos Studios", click on the "Create App" icon.